tnebooks/12th-physics/content.en/electrostatics/_index.md

 **(iv) Electric field due to a uniformly charged spherical shell**

-Consider a uniformly charged spherical shell of radius _R_ carrying total charge _Q_ as shown in Figure 1.40.
+Consider a uniformly charged spherical shell of radius _R_ carrying total charge q _ as shown in Figure 1.40.
 The electric field at points outside and inside the sphere can be found using Gauss law.

 **Case (a) At a point outside the shell (_r_ > _R_)** Let us choose a point P outside the shell

 at a distance r from the centre as shown in Figure 1.40 (a).
 The charge is uniformly distributed on the surface of the sphere (spherical symmetry).
-Hence the electric field must point radially outward if _Q_ > 0 and point radially inward if _Q_ < 0.
+Hence the electric field must point radially outward if q _ > 0 and point radially inward if q _ < 0.
 So a spherical Gaussian surface of radius _r_ is chosen and

-the total charge enclosed by this Gaussian surface is _Q_.
+the total charge enclosed by this Gaussian surface is q _.
 Applying Gauss law